How to Evenly Crochet Across Ribbing

 STEP 4: FINDING D

-You'll then, take the total you have from that equation (letter C) and plug it into the next equation: B / C = D
+You'll then take the total you have from the last problem (letter C) and plug it into the next equation: B / C = D

 Example: 86 (B) / 28 (C) = 3.07 (D)

-This total (letter D) tells you which stitch you'll need to increase on or which stitch your decrease will need to end on.
+This total (letter D) tells you which stitch you'll need to increase in or which stitch your decrease will need to end on.

 Increase Example: *sc, sc, inc*, repeat ** across ribbing